 As usual, the TED community has lots of news to share this week.
 Below, some highlights.
 A map to guide conservation.
 After almost eight years of airborne laser-guided imaging spectroscopy, Greg Asner has finally mapped all 300,000 square miles of the Peruvian Amazon.
 Highlighting forest types that are reasonably safe and those which are in […]Continue reading

 Sebastian Junger thundered onto the media landscape with his non-fiction book, The Perfect Storm.
 A correspondent for Vanity Fair and ABC News, Junger has covered stories all across the globe, igniting a new interest in non-fiction.
 One of his main interests: war.

-Junger and Hetherington planned to make a second documentary on the topic, Korengal, meant to help soldiers and civilians alike understand the fear, courage and complexity involved in combat.
+Junger and Hetherington planned to make a second documentary on the topic, "Korengal," meant to help soldiers and civilians alike understand the fear, courage and complexity involved in combat.
 It's a project that Junger decided to carry on after Hetherington was killed in Libya while covering the civil war there.
-Junger self-financed and released this film, which starts its run on May 30, 2014, in New York City.
+Junger self-financed and released the film.

 This week’s haul of great comments includes thoughts on Jamila Lyiscott's spoken word essay, the happy memory of an excellent teacher, and a shared photo of a cockroach carcass, inspired by Ed Yong's tales of dastardly parasites.Continue reading